 Under CFATS, DHS collects information from facilities that possess designated quantities of chemicals of interest (COIs).
-In creating the COI list, DHS referenced other established lists that regulate chemicals-including the list of chemicals covered under the EPA Risk Management Program, the Chemical Weapons Convention, and DOT-and a list of chemicals with known inhalation hazards.
+443 In creating the COI list, DHS referenced other established lists that regulate chemicals-including the list of chemicals covered under the EPA Risk Management Program, the Chemical Weapons Convention, and DOT-and a list of chemicals with known inhalation hazards.
 The COI list includes 322 chemicals and also screening threshold quantities for each chemical as it relates to each of the three defined security hazards (release, theft, and sabotage).

-&lt;sup>442 These regions include the following states: Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee, Mississippi, Kentucky, Nebraska, Kansas, Missouri, Iowa, Texas, Oklahoma, Arkansas, Louisiana, and New Mexico.
+442 These regions include the following states: Alabama, Florida, Georgia, North Carolina, South Carolina, Tennessee, Mississippi, Kentucky, Nebraska, Kansas, Missouri, Iowa, Texas, Oklahoma, Arkansas, Louisiana, and New Mexico.

-&lt;sup>443 CFATS § 27.210(a)(1)(i).
+443 CFATS § 27.210(a)(1)(i).

 Chemical facilities that meet the COI criteria listed in Appendix A of the CFATS rule must complete and electronically submit a Chemical Security Assessment Tool (CSAT) Top-Screen form to DHS.
 Using the information collected from facility Top-Screen information, DHS assigns a preliminary risk-based tier-from the highest (tier 1) to the lowest "high-risk" level (tier 4) and the "not high-risk" level (tiered out)-based on a basic assessment of the potential consequences in association with the chemical holdings at each facility.
-Once a preliminary tier is assigned, each facility in tiers 1 through 4 must submit a CSAT Security Vulnerability Assessment to DHS, and DHS uses that assessment to make a final determination of the facility must submit a site security plan.
-DHS reviews the plan, conducts an onsite inspection of the facility, its chemical holdings, and potential consequences of a security breach.
+Once a preliminary tier is assigned, each facility in tiers 1 through 4 must submit a CSAT Security Vulnerability Assessment to DHS, and DHS uses that assessment to make a final determination of the facility sassessed level of risk.
+If DHS retains the facility in one of the four high-risk tiers, the facility must submit a site security plan.
+DHS reviews the plan, conducts an onsite inspection of the facility, and approves the plan if it is deemed adequate relative to the risks inherent in the facility, its chemical holdings, and potential consequences of a security breach.